Our guide to Scandinavian events for 2025

 Take the morning or afternoon express boat out of the Sognefjord and south towards Bergen.
 With 5 - 6 hours on the water, you have plenty of time to soak in the atmosphere and the fresh air.
 There is a cafe on board with simple options.
 You can sit out on the deck on the upper floor with room to move.
 The boat moves pretty quickly and there are several stops along the way.
 Precipitous mountains, thunderous waterfalls and small homesteads that cling to the mountain sides are the framework of this boat tour.

 Bergen is known as the "The Gateway to the Fjords of Norway" and it is a lively town with small-town charm and international feel.
 We recommend a walking tour via the famous fish market and along the Bryggen, the old Hanseatic wharf which is architecturally unique and listed on the UNESCO World Heritage list.
 Also worth a visit is the Fløibanen funicular which will take you to Mount Fløyen for the best views over the town.
-Overnight Clarion Hotel Admiral or similar with breakfast.
+Overnight Bergen Børs Hotel or similar with breakfast.

 All prices listed are per person, based on two people sharing a room.
 Prices are indicative due to the current uncertainty across Europe with increasing energy and volatile fuel costs.